 Section 3: Allocation of Unfilled Positions In the event that one or more of the positions listed above are not filled after the fall elections, the executive board shall discern how the duties of the position shall be allocated according to the specified quorum for constitutional business.

 Section 4: Of the Advisor KSA’s advisor shall serve as a mentor and be KSA’s liaison between KSA, the college administration and faculty.

 Section 5: Attendance Officers are allowed three (3) unexcused absences.
 Two (2) excused absences will equal to one (1) unexcused absence.
 An absence will only be counted as an excused absence if the officer emails the secretary and the president(s) 24 hours before the event.
 Three (3) tardies add up to one (1) unexcused absence.
-Any combination of unexcused absences, excused absences, or tardies adding up to three (3) unexcused absences will result in a penalty, paying a fine of $5, which increases in increments of $5 for each absence thereafter.
+Any combination of unexcused absences, excused absences, or tardies adding up to three (3) unexcused absences will result in a one-to-one meeting with the President.
 Each officer must contact the President or Secretary at least a day (24 hours) in advance in order to be considered excused.
 Officers are not penalized for absences due to classes.

 ARTICLE VI.
 ACTIVITIES